FisherKyle/IndependantArray/README.md

 * It can return the user input number.
   * example input: 1
   * example output: 1
-* It can return the user input number.
+* It can return the user input number and the number array up until that number.
+  * example input: 3
+  * example output: 1, 2, 3
+* It can take an input of 3 and replace the result with the word "ping".
+  * example input: 3
+  * example output: "ping"
+* It can take an input of 5 and replace the result with the word "pong".
+  * example input: 5
+  * example output: "pong"
+* It can take an input of 15 and replace the result with the word "pong".
+  * example input: 15
+  * example output: "ping-pong"
+* User is given an error message their input is non numerical.
-  * example input: 1
+  * example input: "how do i get this ping pong thinger to work?"
-  * example output: 1
+  * example output: ""

 ### License